romcal/romcal/README.md

 ## Usage <a name="usage"></a>

-> romcal was re-written using ES6, and use the new import/export syntax to manage node modules.
+> :information_source: romcal was re-written using ES6, and use the new import/export syntax to manage node modules.
 However, thanks to `esm` and `babel`, it can still be included by other non ES6 aware node modules via the normal CommonJs `require` call.

 Add romcal to your project via npm: